grokit/dcore/datasys/README.md

 # Data System

-System that eases taking and ordering notes.
+System that eases taking, ordering and archiving notes.
+Allows for effective search, editing and publishing.
+Has in-built system for establishing and reviwing reviewing forefront.
+Has in-built system for establishing and reviwing reviewing goals.

 ## System Principles